culturecreates/artsdata-pipeline-action/README.md

 | `offset`                            | Offset for pagination strategy (optinal, defaults to 1).
 | `custom-user-agent`                 | custom-user-agent for the http requests (optional, defaults to artsdata-crawler)
 | `html-extract-config`               | custom xpath-config to fetch additional_data.

 html-extract-config format:

     {
       "entity_type": "type of entity you want to add additional info to, example "http://schema.org/Event", "extract": {
         "xpath" : "xpath expression, example ://div[@class=\"um-name\"]",
         "css": "css expression, example: div.um-name", either css or xpath is required.
-        "isArray": "set as true if the object should be an array, default is false", "transform": {
+        "isArray": "set as true if the object should be an array, default is false", "isUri": "set as true if the object should be a URI, default is false", "transform": {
           "function": "function_name", eg : split (this is the only function currently available) "args": "arguments" eg : [","]